smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 2. Security choices
 -------------------

 The core of SASP is packet encryption/decryption and authentication.
-These processes are based on GCM algorithm (see [GCM]_).
+These processes are based on EAX algorithm (see [EAX]_).
 Design choices with respect the above-mentioned algorithm are:

   * Encryption method: AES-256
   * Tag size: 128 bit
-  * GCM Nonce size: 49 bit, in particular:
+  * EAX Nonce size: 49 bit, in particular:

      * Nonce Varying Part: 47 bit [1]_
      * Destination Flag: 1 bit